cormachogan/vminfo-operator/README.md

 ## What are we going to do in this tutorial? ##

 In this example, we will create a CRD called ```VMInfo```.
-VMInfo will contain the name of an virtual machine in its specification, possible a Kubernetes Nodes.
+VMInfo will contain the name of an virtual machine in its specification, possibly a Kubernetes Node.
 When a Custom Resource (CR) is created and subsequently queried, we will call an operator (logic in a controller) whereby some details about the virtual machine will be returned via the status fields of the object through govmomi API calls.

 The following will be created as part of this tutorial: